Eggins, S, Slade, D & Geddes, F 2016, Effective Communication in Clinical Handover From Research to Practice, Walter de Gruyter, Berlin.

 consultant (Dr Davidson).
 The neurology consultant Dr Lancer arrived about

-Eggins, S, Geddes, F & Slade, DM 2016, 'iCARE: an Integrated Translational Model of Effective Clinical Handover Communication' in Eggins, S, Slade, DM & Geddes, F (eds), Effective Communication in Clinical Handover from Research to Practice, De Gruyter Mouton, Berlin, pp. 295-323.View/Download from: UTS OPUS or Publisher's site
+Eggins, S, Geddes, F & Slade, DM 2016, 'iCARE: an Integrated Translational Model of Effective Clinical Handover Communication' in Eggins, S, Slade, DM & Geddes, F (eds), Effective Communication in Clinical Handover from Research to Practice, De Gruyter Mouton, Berlin, pp. 295-323.View/Download from: Publisher's site

 Our final example of a handover event brings together many of the challenges with